-Insurance however can be difficult to find and when you find it, it can be very expensive.
-Its vital therefore to find an insurance broker that understands the market place.
-Also, more importantly is a broker with access to all of the insurers that are interested in providing the insurance that is required.
-This is essential especially for micro and/or start up medical device companies as the cost of insurance can be a very significant hurdle.
-It’s only by partnering with an insurance broker ,that understands the industry, that the most cost effective solutions can be found.
+Insurance, however, can be difficult to find and when you find it, it can be very expensive.
+It is vital therefore to find an insurance broker that understands the market place.
+Also, more importantly, a broker with access to all of the insurers that are interested in providing the insurance that is required.
+This is essential especially for micro and/or start-up medical device companies as the cost of insurance can be a very significant hurdle.
+It’s only by partnering with an insurance broker, that understands the industry, that the most cost-effective solutions can be found.

 Medical devices cover a wide spectrum of products from medical consumables through to orthopaedic implants.
 Each of which possesses its own risk characteristics.
 We have a track record of arranging insurance for a wide range of medical devices.
 We understand the risks that are associated with each device.
 This is important when communicating information to underwriters to tailor a policy to your needs.

 Based on a clear understanding of your medical device business, we will educate, inform and help you clarify your risks, identify your coverage needs and guide the development of customized policies and risk management programs specific to your company’s circumstances.
 We’ll provide you with a risk analysis that includes:

 - A review of your company’s areas of potential exposure to risk,

 - An audit and review of your current insurance contracts to ensure there are no gaps in cover,